 Very good condition.

-An early 19th century fine Regency miniature ebonised and brass inlaid mantel piece.
+A fine Regency ebonised and brass inlaid striking table clock.

 Barraud made fine marine and pocket chronometers and, together with W Howells and G Jamieson in the 1790s, was commissioned to make chronometers for Thomas Mudge Jnr.